sumhungyee/telegram_ai_gptq/README.md

 ### Limitations
 1. Stateless.
 This is beneficial for group-chats, and saves a lot of effort and memory.
-2. Can be very slow, depending on the speed of your computer.
+2. Can be very slow, depending on the size of your GPU.
 3. Not the most powerful.
 As a result of being able to run on your local computer, the model sacrifices some accuracy.

 > **Note**